Is Gmail secure? Let's walk through the security features they have, and think about how they work in the real world.

 b) Password guessing.
 If someone tries to log in to your account over and over, Google will lock them out.
 People call this a "brute force attack."

-Customers of our IT Security Service for Healthcare get our help in setting up two-factor authentication properly.
+Our HIPAA compliance customers get help in setting up two-factor authentication (and everything else) properly.

 To us, this is one of the most important features of security.